Australia national rugby union team: 1970s

-In 1975 Australia defeated England in a two Test series at home.
-Australia then played Japan for the first time; beating them by 30 points in the first of two matches, and then winning 50–25 in the second.
-Australia then embarked on a tour of Britain and Ireland at the end of 1975 with losses against Scotland, Wales, and England but were able to defeat Ireland at Lansdowne Road.
-On their way home Australia played one more match—in Los Angeles against the United States.
-Australia won 24–12.
-In June of that year, Australia hosted Fiji for a three Test series and won all three.
-Australia finished the year with a tour of Europe where the team played two Tests against France, losing both, and then beat Italy 16–15.
-There were no Wallaby tests played in 1977.
+In 1975 Australia defeated England in a two test series at home.
+This was followed by playing Japan for the first time where, in a two match series, the Wallabies won both tests.
+Australia then embarked on a tour of Britain and Ireland at the end of 1975 with losses against Scotland, Wales, and England but defeated Ireland at Lansdowne Road.

+On their way home, and now in 1976, Australia played one match in Los Angeles against the United States.
+Australia winning 24–12.
+In June, Australia hosted Fiji for a three Test series and won three.
+The Wallabies finished the year with a tour of Europe where the team lost two tests against France, then narrowly beat Italy 16–15.

+Australia would play no tests in 1977.

-Wales toured Australia in 1978, and Australia beat them 18–8 at Ballymore, and then again by two points at the SCG.
-This was followed by a three match series with the All Blacks.
-Although New Zealand won the first two, Australia defeated them in the last Test at Eden Park with Greg Cornelsen scoring four tries.
-The following year Ireland visited Australia and defeated Australia in two Tests.
-Following this Australia hosted the All Blacks for a single Test at the SCG which Australia won 12–6.
-Australia then left for Argentina for two Tests.
-After going down 24–13 in the first, Australia finished the decade by beating Argentina 17–12 in Buenos Aires.
+Wales toured Australia in 1978, which saw the Wallabies winners by 18–8 at Ballymore, and then again by two points at the SCG.
+This was followed by a three match series against the All Blacks in New Zealand.
+New Zealand won the first two tests but Australia won the last test at Eden Park with Greg Cornelsen scoring four tries. in 1979 Ireland visited Australia for a two match series with Ireland winning both tests.
+After this defeat Australia hosted the All Blacks for a single Test at the SCG which Australia won 12–6.
+Australia then traveled to Argentina for a two test series, with both teams winning one test each.